codepath/android-services-demo/README.md

 This is an Android demo for services and notifications including:

- * Using an IntentService
+ * Using a JobIntentService
- * Communicating between IntentService and Activity using ResultReceiver
+ * Communicating between JobIntentService and Activity using ResultReceiver
  * Using AlarmManager
  * Downloading Image Asynchronously with ImageDownloadService